 Soon after, Julian himself died.
 And there are many records of his last words.
 He is said to have said this, "Thou hast conquered, O Man of Galilee."
 I'd say Basil was bold, wouldn't you?
 And I'd say his boldness got the message through.

 Paul served with his spirit.
 What did that mean?
-That mean that he was bold and eager to preach out of a great debt to God and because he desired fruit and all of this was born out of a thankful, concerned, willing, submissive, loving, humble heart.
+That meant that he was bold and eager to preach out of a great debt to God and because he desired fruit and all of this was born out of a thankful, concerned, willing, submissive, loving, humble heart.
 He was unashamed.
 And if you find in your life shame for the gospel of Christ and if I find in my heart shame for the gospel of Christ, it just reminds us of how far we are away from the heart of true spiritual service.

 William Lloyd Garrison wrote this: "I am aware that many object to the severity of my language.
 But is there not cause for severity?
 I will be as harsh as truth, as uncompromising as justice.
 On this subject I do not wish to talk or think or write in moderation.
-No, no, tell a man who's house is on fire to give a moderate alarm, to moderately rescue his wife from the hands of the ravisher.
+No, no, tell a man whose house is on fire to give a moderate alarm, to moderately rescue his wife from the hands of the ravisher.
 Tell a mother gradually to extricate her baby from the fire into which it has fallen.
 But urge me not to use moderation in a cause like the present.
 I will not equivocate.
 I will not excuse.
 I will not retreat a single inch and I will be heard.
-The apathy of the people (he said) is enough to make every statue leap from its pedestal and hasten the resurrection of the dead," end quote.
+The apathy of the people (he said) is enough to make every statue leap from its pedestal and hasten the resurrection of the dead."
+End quote.
 What zeal.

-You know, I think that we haven't even seen what God could do in our city, our state and our country if we began to serve truly the way we've seen in Romans 1.
-We don't have everybody here, this is Memorial Day weekend.
-But just this group that's here could revolutionize the city if we served from our spirits in a worshipful whole-hearted service, if we serve with a spirit filled with thanksgiving, with concern, a willing spirit, a submissive spirit, a loving spirit, humble, fruitful, obedient, eager and bold.
+You know, I think that we haven't even seen what God could do in our city, our state, and our country if we began to serve truly the way we've seen in Romans 1.
+We don't have everybody here; this is Memorial Day weekend.
+But just this group that's here could revolutionize the city if we served from our spirits in a worshipful, whole-hearted service, if we serve with a spirit filled with thanksgiving, with concern, a willing spirit, a submissive spirit, a loving spirit, humble, fruitful, obedient, eager and bold.
 But we tend to get so comfortable, so lazy spiritually.

 Well, I hope you thought about your own life and not somebody else's tonight.
 I know I thought about mine.
 And I kind of feel like the master picked up the brush and touched me up in a few places.
-But I've been touched up before and I tend to fade in the same spots, do you?
+But I've been touched up before and I tend to fade in the same spots.
+Do you?
 Let's resolve tonight to restore the color and be used as Paul was.

 Thank You, Father, for Your good word to us tonight in the heart and spirit of Paul.
-And now as we leave the introduction, and begin to enter the masterpiece of the theology of the gospel, may we do so with the same heart that Paul had so that we don't treat it as academics but as the only hope for the salvation of lost men.
+And now as we leave the introduction, and begin to enter the masterpiece of the theology of the gospel, may we do so with the same heart that Paul had, so that we don't treat it as academics but as the only hope for the salvation of lost men.
 Teach us more, Lord, that we may reach others.
 And may we serve You with our hearts, our whole hearts, not externally but from deep within.